vibfft/CoreJava_Exercise/README.md

 # CoreJava

-### These are basic exercises to prepare for Java coing interviews
+### These are basic exercises to prepare for Java coding interviews